wesmadrigal/sockproc/README.md

 <head>
 </head>
 <body>
 <p>I wanted to explore some internal processs communication methods and that led to me just writing an entire master and slave parallelization package utilizing sockets as a communication mechanism between processes.
 From what I've read, some of the techniques employed here are very similar to <a href="https://github.com/zeromq/pyzmq">Zero MQ</a>.
-That being said, it has been enjoyable and ensightful to build.
+That being said, it has been enjoyable and insightful to build.
 Feel free to play around!</p>

 <br>
 <label>Example:<br>